AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-calendar-modules.md

 In order to use Office 365 Calendar with Adobe Workfront Fusion, it is necessary to have an Office 365 Excel account.
 You can create one at [www.office.com](http://www.office.com/).

-For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 After you grant consent, you are redirected back to the Workfront Fusion administration page where you can continue creating your scenario.